 The southern region of the Trinity Basin was once again severely impacted by flooding during Hurricane Harvey.
 From late August through early September, approximately 2.8-million acrefeet of water was released to the Galveston Bay from Harvey rainfall in the proximity of Liberty County.
 The City of Liberty, located in Liberty County, recorded 55 inches of rain during Harvey with damages over \$11 million.
-(Trinity River Authority of Texas, 2021) Overall, Harvey caused \$125 billion in damages.
+(TRA of Texas, 2021) Overall, Harvey caused \$125 billion in damages.

-On August 25, 2017, Governor Greg Abbott requested an expedited DR due Hurricane Harvey.
+On August 25, 2017, the State of Texas requested an expedited DR due Hurricane Harvey.
 The DR request covered 60 counties with 10 Trinity Region counties included.
-The governor requested a declaration for IA and direct federal assistance under the PA program for 41 counties, including seven Trinity Region counties and hazard mitigation statewide.
+The requested declaration included IA and direct federal assistance under the PA program for 41 counties, including seven Trinity Region counties and hazard mitigation statewide.
 On August 25, 2017, the president declared a major disaster for the State of Texas.